A topic from the subject of Inorganic Chemistry in Chemistry.

 • Electrons are shared between the atoms, creating a covalent bond.

-• The strength of the bond depends on the number of electrons shared.
+• The strength of the bond depends on the number of electrons shared and the atoms involved.

 Metallic Bonds: